-The results indicate that the technological challenges come in the last rank, with an average of (3.25) an SD of (.76), at (moderate) degrees.
-This is estimated by the academic leaders due to the weak participation of the university administration in the private sector in providing the material
+The results indicate that the technological challenges come in the last rank, with an average of (3.25) a SD of (.76,) at (moderate) degree.
+This is estimated by the academic leaders due to the weak participation of the university administration in the private sector in providing the material and human support necessary to activate the technology, because of its deficiency of its policies clarity that contribute to the development of technology, This is showed in paragraphs (1,2,3,4), which come between high and moderate, while the last paragraph, which comes to a moderate degree, may be attributed to the lack of coordination among university communities in using more effective means of dialogue through information and communication technology.